solarslurpi/OG-GrowBuddy/README.md

 - Lights are OFF (`global.CO2_ON == true`)
 - Lights have been on for less than 30 minutes (`gloval.CO2_ON == true`)

-#### Read and Average Values
-The SCD-30 sensor is read every 3 seconds to get the CO2 level.
-To minimize noise, a sliding window of 10 values is done before using a CO2 level reading in a calculation.
 ### Figure out # Secs to Turn CO2 Solenoid On
 Here I use a simple PID algorithm.
 The two node-red nodes that are used: